mulieriq/crime_map/README.md

     * [Provider](https://pub.dev/packages/provider) - A wrapper around InheritedWidget to make them easier to use and more reusable.(State management)
     * [Google Sign in](https://pub.dev/packages/google_sign_in) - A plugin to access Google Sign in.
     * [Geocoding](https://pub.dev/packages/geocoding) - A Flutter Geocoding plugin which provides easy geocoding and reverse-geocoding features.
-    * [Google Places](https://pub.dev/packages/google_place) - A new Flutter package for handle google place api that place search and details and photos and autocomplete and query autocomplete requests
+    * [Google Places](https://pub.dev/packages/google_place) - A Flutter package for handle google place api that place search and details and photos and autocomplete and query autocomplete requests
     * [Cloud Firestore](https://pub.dev/packages/cloud_firestore) - Flutter plugin for Cloud Firestore, a cloud-hosted, noSQL database with live synchronization and offline support on Android and iOS.
     * [Firebase Storage](https://pub.dev/packages/firebase_storage) - Flutter plugin for Firebase Cloud Storage, a powerful, simple, and cost-effective object storage service for Android and iOS.